 In Europe and North America, an estimated 27 million individuals are affected with peripheral artery disease (PAD), which is caused by the accumulation of plaque in peripheral arteries (commonly the pelvis or leg) reducing blood flow.
 Left untreated, PAD can lead to severe pain, immobility, non-healing wounds and eventually limb amputation.
 With risk factors such as diabetes and obesity on the rise, the prevalence of PAD is growing at double-digit rates.

 CBSET is committed to the development of novel experimental and computational models for defining the barrier effects of tissue components on drugs of interest and evaluating novel endovascular therapies.
-CBSET’s scientists have published a range of data and analyses on PAD treatments and related therapies, including the most recent paper, Calcified plaque modification alters local drug delivery in the treatment of peripheral atherosclerosis, published in the Journal of Controlled Release, which provides critical insights into the barrier effects of calcified plaque on drug delivery and the treatment success of adjunctive lesion preparation therapy.
+CBSET's scientists have published a range of data and analyses on PAD treatments and related therapies.

-Recent scientific papers related to novel PAD therapies:
+Recent scientific papers/presentations related to novel PAD therapies:

 Calcified plaque modification alters local drug delivery in the treatment of peripheral atherosclerosis.
 Abraham R. Tzafriri, Fernando Garcia-Polite, Brett Zani, James Stanley, Benny Muraj, Jennifer Knutson, Robert Kohler, Peter Markham, Alexander Nikanorov, Elazer R. Edelman, Journal of Controlled Release, Volume 264, 28 October 2017, Pages 203-210.